Hackception/Widgetception/README.md

 ## Endpoints

-- /chart/:content_id
+- /api/chart/:content_id

 	- GET
-		Return the html page containing the blank, ready-to-be-filled out graph.
-This is the main page of the app.
-It is where the user draws their guess for the graph.
-It needs to have the axis labels and title, as well as logic for how to POST the user's drawn line to our server.
-It should also have the correct answer, to be displayed after the user guesses, and the heatmap data (same purpose).
+		Consumes content_id param.
+Produces the database record object consisting of the heat map object for that content id.
-	- POST with data for a single user's line draw.
+	- POST
-		Add the user's submission to our db, and push it on to the lockerdome API.
+		Consumes data for a single user's line draw with content_id and user_id?.
+Add the user's submission to our db, and update the content id's heat map.

-- /wizard
+- /api/content

 	- GET
-		This is the form where a content creator can define the metadata for a chart.
-The metadata required will be:

-			- Headline
-			- subheader, optional
-			- x-axis label
-			- y-axis label
-			- x-domain (min and max)
-			- y-domain (min and max)
-			- (maybe more later?)
+		Consumes a url encoded JSON object with content_id attribute.
+Returns the same object returned by app_fetch_content in Lockerdome's api.
 	- POST
-		Make a new chart using the metadata above.
-Store this in the db so we don't have to do an extra query?
+		Consumes the same object defined in Lockerdome's api for app_create_content minus app_id and app_secret.
+These will be added by the service.
+Returns the same object return by Lockerdome's api for this service.